bravesheep/dogmatist/docs/describing.rst

     will be inserted one item at a time into the field.
 If no such method exists then the value will be inserted directly.

+Every field can be set to generate only unique values.
+By the default the sampler will try a limited number of times to try and generate a unique value.
+If that proves to be impossible within that limit, the sampler will fail to generate a new value.
+To mark a field for uniqueness, you can use the following
+method:

+``unique(field[, uniqueness])``
+    When called will mark a field for uniqueness if called with one argument, otherwise a boolean may be provided as the second argument indicating the uniqueness of the field.

 .. _constructor:

 Describing the constructor